SatvikBejugam/Deep-Learning/README.md

 # Deep Learning
- Assignments for the course Deep Learning at IIT Hyderabad
+ This repo contains the assignments for the course EE6380: Deep Learning taught at IIT Hyderabad.